Robin Day (designer): Exhibitions and Books

-Robin and Lucienne Day's post-war design achievements were brought back into the limelight in 1991 in a major international exhibition called The New Look: Design in the Fifties at Manchester City Art Gallery.
-Ten years later their careers were examined in depth in a comprehensive retrospective exhibition called Robin and Lucienne Day: Pioneers of Contemporary Design at the Barbican Centre, London in 2001.
+Robin and Lucienne Day's post-war design achievements resumed popularity in 1991 in a major international exhibition called The New Look: Design in the Fifties at Manchester City Art Gallery.
+Ten years later, their careers were covered in depth in a retrospective exhibition titled Robin and Lucienne Day: Pioneers of Contemporary Design at the Barbican Centre, London in 2001.
 Both exhibitions were curated by design historian by Lesley Jackson, who also wrote the accompanying books.
 Robin Day's furniture has also been documented in Modern British Furniture: Design Since 1945 by Lesley Jackson, published by the V&A in 2013.
 These books, based on extensive archive research and interviews with the designers, provide the primary source of information about Robin and Lucienne Day's careers.

 An exhibition of Lucienne Day's textiles and Robin Day's furniture, "Robin and Lucienne Day: Design and the Modern Interior", was held between 26 March and 26 June 2011 at Pallant House Gallery in Chichester.
 The Days' work was also featured in a large exhibition at the V&A Museum in 2012 called British Design From 1948: Innovation in the Modern Age.

 In 2015 The Robin and Lucienne Day Foundation celebrated Robin Day's centenary year with the exhibition Robin Day Works in Wood, which was shown at the V&A Museum as part of the London Design Festival.